 8. Create the Design of the Packaging

-Create an eye-catching design incorporating brand elements such as logos, colors, and graphics to enhance customer engagement.
+Create an eye-catching packaging design incorporating brand elements such as logos, colors, and graphics to enhance customer engagement.
 Work with a professional designer or submit pre-made artwork to your packaging supplier to create a custom design that reflects your brand identity.

 9. Choose the Appropriate Printing Option for Your Product Packaging